Okavango Delta

 4 Jun 2021 - 7 Jun 2021

-Situated in Northern Botswana bordering the Chobe National Park, the Linyanti Concessions stretch across the Kwando-Linyanti river system.
+Situated in Northern Botswana bordering the Chobe National Park, the Linyanti Wildlife Reserve stretches across the Kwando-Linyanti river system.
 They are known for their exotic animal species and luxury safari options.
 An abundance of wildlife roams freely between the woodland habitats, ancient floodplains and forests that make up these lush, unfenced reserves.
 The big game in this area increases dramatically during the dry season when the area hosts large herds of impala, blue wildebeest, giraffe and buffalo as well as the world’s highest density of elephant.
 Several packs of wild dog are found in the area and lion, leopard and cheetah are frequently sighted.
 Night drives allow for the discovery of nocturnal creatures such as civets, genets, honey badgers and spring hares.
 This vast, untamed wilderness is the perfect location for those seeking a unique African adventure in an exclusive and remote big game habitat.

 Eastern Hwange National Park